U.S. holiday sales may recover with help of deep discounts

-An uptick in last-minute shopping trips on the all-important weekend before Christmas is likely to benefit consumer electronics chains like Best Buy and home improvement retailers like Home Depot and Lowe's the most.
+An uptick in last-minute shopping trips on the all-important weekend before Christmas is likely to benefit consumer electronics chains like Best Buy (BBY.N) and home improvement retailers like Home Depot (HD.N) and Lowe's (LOW.N) the most.

 Spending this year has been strongest in these segments, which have consistently offered the deepest discounts, industry consultants said.